imtiazsec/imtiazsec/README.md

 ## ⚡️ A Few Quick Facts

 - 📝 I write technical blogs and articles
+- 🛠 Passionate with problem solving and daily routines automation.
 - ⚡ Fun fact: I love meeting new people and eating food!